hvanjerdz/archmoured/docs/index.md

 mount -o noatime,nodiratime,compress=zstd:1,space_cache=v2,ssd,subvol=@ /dev/mapper/crypt /mnt
 ```

-Making a directory to not only store the encrypted  partition, but the home subvolume and EFI partition too.
+Using the ```--parents``` option to make parents directories as needed.
+It is needed for the home subvolume
+and also the EFI partition.

 ```
 mkdir -p /mnt/{boot,home}